 511 See Oxford Advanced Learner's Dictionary, 7th ed.
 (Oxford University Press, 2006) 827; see also, Lloyd, P.C, Yoruba Land Law (Oxford University Press: London/New York/Ibadan, 1964) 13; Salami v Gbodoolu [1997] 4 NWLR (pt 499) 277 at 287, per Adio, JSC.
 512 See Burn, E.H, Cheshire's Modern Law of Real Property 12th ed.
-(Butterworths: London, 1976) 136; see also, Oluyede, op. cit., at 247. beside 513 Hereditaments signify a right that is heritable, i.e. capable of passing by way of descent to heirs; it means every kind of property that can be inherited.
-Corporeal hereditaments are visible and tangible objects such as lands and houses while incorporeal hereditaments are intangible (e.g. easements, profit a prendre), which may be enjoyed over or in respect of land.
+(Butterworths: London, 1976) 136; see also, Oluyede, op. cit., at 247. be such as lands and houses while incorporeal hereditaments are visible and tangible objects such as lands and houses while incorporeal hereditaments are intangible (e.g. easements, profit a prendre), which may be enjoyed over or in respect of land.
 See Gray, K., Elements of Land Law (Butterworths & Co.
 (Publishers) Ltd, London, 1987) 16; see also, Simpson, op. cit., at xlii; Burn, op cit, 136-137. rent and other incorporeal hereditaments, and an easement, right, privilege, or benefit in, over, or derived from land; but not an undivided share in land..."514 According to Utuama, land may be defined as "the earth surface, subsoil, the air space above it, as well as things that are permanently attached to it."
 The legal concept of land goes beyond the ground and its subsoil, but also includes all structures and objects, like buildings and trees standing on it.
 This includes even abstract and incorporeal rights like a right of way and other easements as well as profits enjoyed by one person over the ground and buildings belonging to another person.
-Thus, the term "land" includes not only the surface of the earth but also, the soil beneath the surface and the right to the air space above the surface; buildings and any chattels which have by sufficient attachment to the soil or to buildings, become fixtures; have love industrial growing crops (fructus industriales).
-The Nigerian Interpretation Act states that land includes "any building and any other thing attached to the earth or permanently fasteried to anything so attached, but does not include minerals."
+Thus, the term "land" includes not only the surface of the earth but also, the soil beneath the surface and the right to the air space above the surface; buildings and any chattels which have by sufficient attachment to the soil or to buildings, become fixtures; hatural crops (fructus naturales), but not industrial growing crops (fructus industriales).
+The Nigerian Interpretation Act states that land includes "any building and any other thing attached to the earth or permanently fastered to anything so attached, but does not include minerals."
 In Unilife Dev.
 Co.
 Ltd v Adeshigbin, 522the Supreme Court, per Achike, JSC, held that this "statutory definition is all embracing."
-It should be noted also that in terms of the provisions of the Nigerian Constitution, the Land Use Act, and the 519Fructus naturales means the natural products of the soil, such as grass, timber, fruit from fruit trees, which do not require annual labour to produce a crop.
-520 Industrial growing crops (fructus industriales) on the other hand means such crops as corn and potatoes, requiring annual labour for their production are not regarded as part of the land.
-See Harwood, M., English Land Law (Sweet & Maxwell, 1975) 22-23; see also, Okany, op. cit., at 75-76.
-521 Sec.
-18 of the Interpretation Act, Cap 123, LFN, 2004 (Nigeria); see also, sec.
-2 of the Property and Conveyancing Law, Cap 100, Laws of Western Nigeria, 1959 which defined land to include "...land of any tenure, buildings or parts of buildings (whether the division is horizontal, vertical or made in any way), and other corporeal hereditaments; also a rent and other incorporeal hereditaments, and an easement, right, privilege or benefit in ,over, or derived from land."
-522[2001] 4 NWLR (pt.
-704) 609 at 625.
+It should be noted also that in terms of the provisions of the Nigerian Constitution, the Land Use Act, and the 514 S 205(I) (ix).
+The Property and Conveyancing Law, Cap 100 LWN also follows this definition as in its section 2, defines land in the following words: "Land includes land of any tenure, buildings or parts of buildings (whether the division is horizontal, vertical or made in any other way) and other corporeal hereditaments; also a rent and other incorporeal hereditaments, and an easement, right, privilege or benefit in, over, or derived from land."
+515Utuama, op. cit, 4.